Honest limits

 What Atested can and can't do

-Tier 1 classifications are deterministic.
-The tool call specifies a file path, and the classifier reads the path.
+The operation specifies a file path, and the classifier reads the path.
 The policy evaluator checks whether the path is within allowed directories, whether it targets a hidden file, whether the action type is permitted.
 The decision (ALLOW or DENY) follows from the evidence and the rules with no ambiguity.
-Two operators running the same tool call against the same policy get the same answer.
+Two operators running the same operation against the same policy get the same answer.

-Tier 2 classifications are high-confidence inferences from known patterns.
 When the agent runs git push origin main, the classifier recognizes git push as a network-scope execute operation.
 This inference is reliable for well-known commands (git, curl, npm, pip, docker, make, pytest, and about 40 others in the classifier).
 The accuracy depends on the command being what it looks like.
 An adversarial binary named git that does something else would be classified as the real git.
 In practice this doesn't happen in normal agent operation, but it's a theoretical gap.

-Tier 3 operations are opaque.
 The classifier sees the entry point (a script path, an interpreter invocation, a piped command) but not the behavior.
 Running python3 deploy.py produces a Tier 3 classification: the classifier knows it's executing Python but doesn't know what the script does.
 These operations default to DENY in the standard policy.
-The operator can approve specific Tier 3 operations after reviewing what they do.
+You can approve specific Tier 3 operations after reviewing what they do.

-Tier 4 operations are uninspectable.
 The parameters contain encoded content (base64, hex blobs, or obfuscated arguments) that the classifier can't parse.
-These are flat DENY in the standard policy with no approval override.
+These default to DENY in the standard policy unless approved.

 The gap between "classified" and "understood" is real.
 Atested tells you which tier each operation landed in.
 The tier is the honest statement of how much the classifier knows.